Fourth Sunday of Advent (Year A)

 “My soul proclaims the greatness of the Lord; my spirit rejoices in God my savior.
 For he has looked upon his lowly servant.
 From this day all generations will call me blessed: the Almighty has done great things for me, and holy is his Name.”
 Luke 1:46–49

 This song reveals the joy in the heart of the Mother of God.
-She humbly acknowledges the great things God has done for her and expressed her deepest joy.
+She humbly acknowledges the great things God has done for her and expresses her deepest joy.

 It’s interesting to note that both her “soul” and her “spirit” are mentioned in this song of praise.
 Her soul “proclaims” and her spirit “rejoices.”
 What does this reveal?